Who’s Chiquita brand?

 If people think bananas, they will say “Chiquita”.
 Why?
-Because Chiquita is a leading global banana company employing 18,000 people across 25 countries and with a presence in nearly 70 countries.
-In every market where it is present Chiquita works continuously to be the banana of choice.
+Chiquita is a leading global banana company employing 18,000 people across 25 countries and with a presence in nearly 70 countries.
+In every market where it is present, the Chiquita brand works continuously to be the best banana brand.

 It provides consumers and customers with the highest quality of fruit and service, at the same time creating consistent value for the Chiquita brand, its customers, suppliers, associates and communities whilst respecting the environment.